Efficient Deep Reinforcement Learning with Predictive Processing Proximal Policy Optimization: Empirical evaluation

 \subsection{Experimental setup}

 We utilize the Atari 2600 benchmark commonly used in model-free reinforcement learning research for ease of comparison with state-of-the-art methods.
 Due to computational resource limitations, we focus on six environments spanning a wide range of difficulty levels.
-The selected games, from most to least difficult, include Seaquest, Riverraid, Q*bert, Beamrider, SpaceInvaders and Breakout.
+The selected games, from most to least difficult (based on performance of DQN~\cite{mnih2015human} relative to human performance), include Seaquest, Riverraid, Q*bert, Beamrider, SpaceInvaders and Breakout.
 The original Atari frames of 210 by 160 pixels in RGB color were converted to the commonly used 84 by 84 pixels in grayscale format.
-We apply the typical four-frame stacking, and therefore the final input is four channels of $84 \times 84$.
-We use sticky actions, the full action space, and train with 16 environments in parallel.
+We apply the typical four-frame stacking \cite{machado18, Song2020V-MPO}, and therefore the final input is four channels of $84 \times 84$.
+We use deterministic environments (no sticky actions) with a fixed frame skipping of 4, and train with 16 environments in parallel.
 We do not enforce a time or frame limit per episode, as suggested by~\citep{toromanoff2019deep}.
 The encoder transforms the input $s_t \in \mathbb{R}^{84 \times 84}$ into a low-dimensional input representation $x_t \in \mathbb{R}^p$ with $p=512$.
 We use a belief LSTM population with state $h_t \in \mathbb{R}^q$ where $q=512$.
 Overall, P4O operates with combined predictive and belief LSTM population states $[h_t, p_t] \in \mathbb{R}^k$ with $k=p+q$.
 Finally, the actor-critic model selects one out of 4-18 possible actions (depending on the game) and generates one state value per time step.